nekernel-org/nekernel/dev/ZKA/ReadMe.md

 # ZKA Minimal Kernel DLL.

-A dll which takes the role of the microkernel image.
+A dll which takes the role of the microKernel image.